kijiproject/kiji/kiji-rest/README.md

 ----------------------------

 The configuration.yml path is a required command line argument.
-It is a YAML file with two keys: "cluster" and "instances".
+It is a YAML file with two required keys: "cluster" and "instances".

 - "cluster" must be set to the base cluster's kiji URI.